brus-fabrika/myltest/ReadMe.md

 ## Build How-To
-Run make from the root of the mylaps folder
+Run make from the root of the folder where you cloned this repo